xiem7j/ESP-01_flash_1.7.4/README.md

 The TX pin on the Arduino will send pulses to the ESP-01 at 5V.
 The ESP-01 is 5V tolerant on the GPIO pins.
 It is not tolerant on the power pins.
-This comes from a reply to a facebook post in 2016 from Teo Swee Ann, the CEO of Espressif: https://www.facebook.com/groups/1499045113679103/permalink/1731855033731442/.
+This comes from a reply to a facebook post in 2016 from the CEO of Espressif: https://www.facebook.com/groups/1499045113679103/permalink/1731855033731442/.

 See the photo and wiring diagrams below for the firmware version check layout.